apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 Since offline garbage collection requires human intervention to run, the estimation phase is not executed at all.
 The human operator who decides to run offline garbage collection does so because he or she decided that the garbage in the repository is exceeding some arbitrary threshold.
 Since the decision comes from a human operator, offline garbage collection is not in charge of implementing heuristics to decide if and when garbage collection should be run.
 The offline garbage collection process consist of the compaction and cleanup phases only.
+It always employs full compaction with the subsequent cleanup retaining a single generation.

 The main drawback of offline garbage collection is that the process has to take exclusive control of the repository.
 Nevertheless, this is also a strength.